 As of today, Josiah Hackett and his family don’t owe a thing.
 St. Jude doesn’t charge a family any more than their insurance will cover.
 That means that my friend Stephen has not paid a CENT in over FIVE YEARS for his son’s treatment and NEVER WILL!
 St. Jude covers not just the cost of treatment, medication, and PT, but the price of transportation to Memphis and all of the living expenses including meals.
 Imagine what it costs to send a hospital full of young cancer patients and their families to St. Jude for treatment, housing, food, and care.
 It should be no surprise that St. Jude spends over 1.7 MILLION DOLLARS a day towards caring.

 I am asking for your help in raising money for St. Jude and to save a child’s life.
 Cancer is not a number.
 It is a terrible disease that is robbing us of our children and stealing away our future.
 Even if you don’t see the face of Cancer every day, you know the smiles of children we can’t afford to let slip away.

-Last year I reached my goal to raise $5,000 for St. Jude by running the St. Jude Memphis Marathon.
-This year I am trying again.
-I have already donated another towards Josiah's treatment, and look forward to spending the next several months training for December 6th when I can fly down to Memphis and run 26.2 miles with Josiah on my mind.
+Last year I reached my goal by raising $5,000 for St. Jude.
+This year I am trying to beat that.
+I have already donated another towards Josiah’s treatment, and look forward to spending the next several months training for December 6th when I can fly down to Memphis and run 26.2 miles with Josiah on my mind.
 In the past I have run races for myself, but this time I am doing it for a little boy with brain cancer who needs our help.
 Please consider giving what you can.
 If not for me, Stephen, Josiah, or St. Jude, then to fight a terrible disease that is stealing our children’s future one smile at a time.